ta-data-sao/data-projects/data-visualization/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

-# Welcome to the Module 2 Final Project!
+# Welcome to the Module 2 Project - Data Visualization!
 In this project you will build an analysis that is completely up to you!

 ## Content